 In consideration for the rights granted under the MRKDG License Agreement and clinical supplies, the Company made an upfront payment of \$8.0 million, which was recorded as research and development expenses, as the technology does not have an alternative future use and supplies are used for research activities.
-As of December 31, 2023, the Company could be required to make additional payments of up to \$364.5 million based upon the achievement of specified development, regulatory, and commercial milestones, as well a high, single-digit royalty percentage on future net sales of licensed products, if any.
+The Company may also be required to make additional payments of up to \$367.0 million based upon the achievement of specified development, regulatory, and commercial milestones, as well a high, single-digit royalty percentage on future net sales of licensed products, if any.
 Milestones and royalties are contingent upon future events and will be recorded when the milestones are achieved and when payments are due.
+No milestones were achieved and due as of December 31, 2021.